• Menu

 As a school we worked with the educational consultant Di Pardoe to explore what it meant to be a ‘Purple Learner’.
 This idea encourages children to think about how well they are challenged in their learning and to accept that challenge and a little bit of struggle are not only good for us but necessary for learning to take place.
 We talk with children about the ‘blue’ zone being where learning is easy; not too much effort is required of us and learning is therefore slow.
 The ‘red’ zone is when learning is too difficult; understanding is hampered, we may become frustrated and our learning is again minimal.
 The ‘purple’ zone is our ideal learning place.
 We are challenged but we have enough prior knowledge and skills to succeed.
 Mistakes are likely and the learning will not be easy; children need to understand and develop awareness of this and hopefully come to enjoy tasks where much is expected of them.
 Our work with all our classes is focussed on helping children to become purple learners so that they come to enjoy the sense of achievement and accomplishment when they have succeeded at a task that required lots of hard work and effort.

-The work of psychologist Carol Dweck has shaped a lot of the current thinking around mind-sets, grit and the development of talent in children and young people.
+The work of psychologist Carol Dweck has shaped thinking around mind-sets, grit and the development of talent in children and young people.
 A google search of her name will take you to some interesting articles.
 Follow the link to the Ted Talk below to listen to how teacher Angela Duckworth noticed the significance of this in her own classroom.

 https://www.ted.com/talks/angela_lee_duckworth_grit_the_power_of_passion_and_perseverance